 The Germans developed a late-war manned version of the V-1, but it was never used.

-This experimental aircraft featured in a dramatic opening to a 1965 World War II film, 'Operation Crossbow,' about bombing the secret Nazi rocket factories.
+This experimental aircraft featured in a dramatic opening to a 1965 World War II film, 'Operation Crossbow,' about bombing the secret rocket factories.
 In the film, Hanna Reitsch pilots one and figures out why it hasn't been working, suggesting corrective action.
 The scene actually isn't that far from the truth.

 |German pilot Hanna Reitsch sitting on a V-1 rocket manned version (Fieseler Fi 103R) on the test site Rechlin (Rechlin-Larz).
 1944 Germany.
 Yes, it existed, and yes, she would have flown it in a heartbeat if Hitler asked.|

-It made for good drama, and Reitsch certainly was capable of such stunts, but the Nazis were not, despite what people might think, too keen on suicide missions.
+It made for good drama, and Reitsch certainly was capable of such stunts, but the Germans were not, despite what people might think, too keen on suicide missions.
 Besides, that was an awful lot of work to put into an aircraft for only one flight, when a Me-262 could be constructed instead and be used over and over.
-The key problem is that the Nazis never developed a warhead that would justify these one-way missions on a cost basis.
+The key problem is that the Germans never developed a warhead that would justify these one-way missions on a cost basis.

 |The Fieseler Fi 103R|